evnhf/groundwork-commons/docs/musings/2025-10-21-distributed-resilience.md

-# Distributed Resilience: Multi-Node Replication vs Federation
+# Distributed Resilience: Multi-Node Replication for Single Communities

 **Date**: October 21, 2025
 **Status**: Exploratory

 ## The Core Problem

-I'm interested in creating distributed systems, but the fit isn't quite right for traditional federation (like ActivityPub or ATProto).
-The key question is: How can we utilize a node-based hosting strategy where data syncs between nodes that might be owned by different people?
+I'm interested in creating distributed systems, but the fit isn't quite right for traditional cross-community federation protocols (like ActivityPub or ATProto).
+The key question is: How can we utilize a node-based hosting strategy where data syncs between nodes that might be owned by different people within a single neighborhood?

 **Example scenario**: If my neighbor Dan hosts his own instance and he already has an account, the multi-node architecture ensures resilience in hosting and removes my ability to just turn things off when/if I get mad at someone on the platform.

 **Important note**: The system should work perfectly well with a single node (realistic starting point for most neighborhoods), but support multiple nodes for redundancy without arbitrary upper limits.

-## Federation vs Distributed Resilience
+## Multi-Node Replication vs Cross-Community Federation

 This is fundamentally different from what ATProto or ActivityPub solve.

-### Traditional Federation Solves:
+### Cross-Community Federation Protocols Solve:
-- Discovery across networks
+- Discovery across separate networks
-- Identity portability
+- Identity portability between communities
-- Cross-instance communication
+- Cross-instance communication and interoperability

 ### What We Actually Need:
 - Multi-node redundancy within a SINGLE community